ayozehd/grav-theme-bootstrap-blog/README.md

 ![](screenshot.jpg)

-**Bootstrap Blog** is a theme for [Grav CMS](http://github.com/getgrav/grav) built in with [Bootstrap v4.1](https://picturepan2.github.io/spectre/) framework and provides a powerful base to develope your own themes using SCSS.
+**Bootstrap Blog** is a theme for [Grav CMS](http://github.com/getgrav/grav) built with [Bootstrap v4.1](https://picturepan2.github.io/spectre/) framework and provides a powerful base to develope your own theme using SCSS.
 Also we use latest [FontAwesome 5](https://fontawesome.com/).

 ## Features